 The first thing to expect when meeting with a physical therapist for balance and gait training is a complete evaluation.
 You will be asked to walk, and notes will be taken concerning your foot placement, pace, and step style.
 Potential problems with your strength and posture will be identified, and then a strategy will be developed to determine which exercises will be best for your needs.
 Simple movements to test balance are also part of the assessment.
 Together, these basic evaluations point us in the direction of what to focus on in terms of therapy.

 Hip and ankle weakness often leads to balance problems, as does poor posture.
 Strength and flexibility movements can help counteract these problems.
 These are often as simple as leg lifts while seated in a chair, or “knee marching.”
 We may also have you practice standing on one leg, walking heel-to-toe, or tracking the movement of your thumb with your eyes as you move it in various positions.

 With our dedicated team behind you, you’ll regain confidence in navigating challenging terrain and learn how to avoid dizzy spells.
 You may even be able to leave that cane or walker behind!
-Contact us at Battle Creek, Kalamazoo, Mattawan, Plainwell, E. Kalamazoo, Schoolcraft & Portage, MI centers for a consultation so you can regain your independence as soon as possible.
+Contact us at Battle Creek, Kalamazoo, East Kalamazoo, Holland, Mattawan, Midtown, Plainwell, Portage, Richland and Schoolcraft centers for a consultation so you can regain your independence as soon as possible.